Schipperke

 Do Schipperkes shed?

-Schipperkes have a heavier shedding season once or twice annually (in the spring and fall), but throughout the year they shed minimally, which can be reduced by weekly brushing.
+Schipperkes shed minimally year-round and have a heavier shedding season once or twice annually (in the spring and fall).
+Weekly brushing can help.

 How long do Schipperkes live?